 - Collaborative problem solving

 - Community service (with parental consent)

 - Conflict resolution

 - Development of Individual behavioral contract

-- Functional Behavioral Assessment (FBA)/Behavioral Intervention Plan (BIP) (see page 22)
+- Functional Behavioral Assessment (FBA)/Behavioral Intervention Plan (BIP) (see p.
+22)

 - Guidance conference

 - Individual/group counseling

 - Intervention by counseling staff

 - Mentoring

 - Parent Outreach

-- Peer Mediation (see page 17)

 - Positive behavioral interventions and supports (PBIS)

 - Referral to a community-based organization (CBO)

 - Referral to Pupil Personnel Team (PPT)

 - Restorative practices (see p.
 16-17)

 - Short-term behavioral progress reports

 - Social emotional learning

-- A. Pedagogical school staff meeting with student to address the misbehavior and its impact - B. Student/teacher conference - C. Formal meeting with student by appropriate supervisor (e.g., assistant principal, principal) to address the misbehavior and understand its impact - D. Parent conference - E. In-school disciplinary response (e.g., formal restorative conference, exclusion from extracurricular activities, or communal lunchtime) - F. Removal from classroom by teacher (subject to the requirement to impose a suspension at five or more semester or four or more trimester removals)
+- Pedagogical school staff meeting with student to address the misbehavior and its impact - B. Student/teacher conference - C. Formal meeting with student by appropriate supervisor (e.g., assistant principal, principal) to address the misbehavior and understand its impact - D. Parent conference - E. In-school disciplinary response (e.g., formal restorative conference, exclusion from extracurricular activities, or communal lunchtime) - F. Removal from classroom by teacher for up to one day for students in grades K-2 or up to four school days for students in grades 3-5 (subject to a minimum suspension requirement for students in grades 3-5 at 5 or more semester or four or more trimester removals)